Graham Whelan: Early life

 He is originally from Clonard Road in Crumlin.

 Criminal history

 Crumlin-Drimnagh feud

 He was one of three men arrested in the Holiday Inn Hotel in Pearse Street in 2000 for possession of €1.6 million worth of ecstasy tablets and cocaine.
 He was 17 at the time and told Gardaí that he could do ten years in jail "standing on his head".

 The arrests resulted in the Crumlin-Drimnagh feud, in which he sided with Freddie Thompson.
 He was given a six-year sentence after conviction and Phillip Griffiths was sentenced to seven years.
-Declan Gavan, the third man arrested, was fatally stabbed a week before his trial was due to start.
+Declan Gavin, the third man arrested, was fatally stabbed a week before his trial was due to start.

 In 2006 hitman Gary Bryan was murdered as part of the feud.
 Whelan was arrested in 2007 in relation to this, but later released without charge, as was David Byrne.

 He moved to the UK in 2011 and was connected to Thomas Kavanagh.